Julie Stewart-Binks: ESPN

 In December 2016, Stewart-Binks was hired by ESPN as a sideline reporter for MLS and U.S. Men’s and Women’s National Team games.
 She also filled in as a sideline reporter on ESPN's College Football games.
 She became the first female reporter to call two straight MLS Cups with two different networks (FOX and ESPN).

 Barstool Sports

 In 2017, Stewart-Binks joined Barstool Sports as the host of Barstool Breakfast on Sirius XM 85.
-On May 16, 2018, Stewart-Binks announced she was leaving Barstool Sports Radio and would take some time off to contemplate her next career move.
+On May 16, 2018, she announced she was leaving Barstool Sports Radio and would take some time off to contemplate her next career move.

 Fubo Sports Network

 On September 9, 2019, fuboTV announced that Stewart-Binks would be hosting two new sports-oriented talk shows on fubo Sports Network, "Call It A Night with Julie-Stewart-Binks" and "Drinks With Binks."